rickardlindberg/rickardlindberg.me/writing/agdpp-turning-arrow/index.markdown

 <span class="gi">+ self.flying_arrows.add(self.arrow.clone_shooting())</span>
 </pre></div>
 </div></div>
-One change here is that we also clone the arrows position attribute.
+One change here is that we also clone the arrow's position attribute.
 The position of the arrow is always the same.
-Only when we shoot it it changes.
+Only when we shoot it, it changes.
 But should we choose to move the arrow to a different start position, the code now takes that into account and places shooting arrows at the right start positions.

 I think this is still a pure refactoring.
 There is no change in visible behavior, but the code is more robust because we can now change the start